 So Satan never had authority over who could enter the kingdom of heaven.
 Jesus, whose sacrifice covered the sins of those in the Old Testament as well as we who live after His resurrection, always had that authority.
 The only keys Satan will hold are to the bottomless pit—the abyss—and only because he will be granted them for a specific time period.

-It is unclear where the story of Jesus, Satan, and the keys to the kingdom of heaven originated.
-It was mentioned in an apostolic magazine in 1980 and has spread around the Word of Faith Movement ever since.
-Wherever it originated, it is a misinterpretation of Scripture passages.
+Though the story of Jesus, Satan, and the keys to the kingdom of heaven has spread around the Word of Faith Movement, it is a misinterpretation of Scripture passages.
 Jesus did not fight Satan for the keys to the kingdom of heaven.

 Did Jesus go to hell between His death and resurrection?

 Where was Jesus for the three days between His death and resurrection?